 Diff table shows the list of objects different for the DB schemas under comparison.
 Here you can find the info on object type, change type, object name, container, git user, database user.

-Object type - the following object types are supported: SCHEMA, FUNCTION, PROCEDURE, TABLE, VIEW, CONSTRAINT, INDEX, TRIGGER.
+Object type - the following object types are supported: SCHEMA, TYPE, FUNCTION, PROCEDURE, TABLE, VIEW, CONSTRAINT, INDEX, TRIGGER.

 USER, ROLE, ASSEMBLY are supported additionally for MS SQL.

 Change type - an object can be in one of three conditions: exist only in a database, only in a project, or in both a project and a database.
 Depending on the condition, objects in the list are marked as ‘remote’, ‘project’ and ‘edit’ respectively.

 Container - parent object name.
 For example, for an index it is the name of the table it belongs to.

 Git user - name of the user, who was the last one to change the project file for this object.
 In case if the files were changed locally, you’ll see a ‘*’ next to the username.
 To see this column, you should connect the project to the version control system and enable the corresponding option on the Project editor settings page.